2025 French Open Tennis Online Betting

 Steffi Graf challenged Evert, but her six titles weren't quite good enough to pass her.
 Had Justine Henin played longer, she could have perhaps challenged both.
 She won four titles in five years from 2003 through 2007 at the French Open and was a fantastic clay court player.

 Serena Williams has the most French Open titles of any active player, but this is her least successful Grand Slam, with only three titles in her 20 years on tour.
-Iga Swiatek is the new Queen of Clay, having won three of the last four French Open titles.
+Iga Swiatek is the new Queen of Clay, having won four of the last five French Open titles including a three-peat last year.

 Log into BookMaker Sportsbook and get the best Tennis Betting Odds, Tennis Betting Articles and information about this and all other sports betting events!